barjin/pw-web/README.md

 # PWww 🎭🌐
 An intuitive web interface for [Playwright](https://github.com/microsoft/playwright).
 Implemented using Node.js and React.

+## Downloads
+You can find the "official" releases under [Tags](https://github.com/barjin/pw-web/tags) or you can download the latest commit builds as job artifacts under [Actions](https://github.com/barjin/pw-web/actions).

 ## Documentation
 All the documentation can be found on the corresponding [GitHub Page](https://barjin.github.io/pw-web/).